E1pp/weave/docs/intro.md

 We use concept `Future<T>` instead of concrete type because we store a lot of information in future's using some template metaprogramming magic.
 Now, this can be very incovenient if you are writing an interface which accepts the future or you simply want to store a bunch of them in an STL-container.
 In this case you can use

 ### `Box`
-`Box` allow you to erase futures type.
+`Box` allows you to erase future's type.
 Suppose you have two futures:
 ```cpp
 Future<int> auto first = futures::Submit(pool, []{
 	return result::Ok(42);